Grow your business by connecting with raving fans.

 As the leader of a successful professional services firm, you hopefully receive a lot of positive feedback.
 So, how are you leveraging this positive feedback to generate more revenue?
 In speaking of which, a member of our client success team shared the feedback from a professional services client after reviewing their data.
 The client was pleasantly surprised to see the number of clients that are already raving fans.
-They are interested in pursuing the next step in the customer experience management journey – Activating Promoters.
+Additionally, they’re interested in pursuing the next step in the customer experience management journey – Activating Promoters.
 (Here’s a case study for later.)

 If you’re already meeting and exceeding client expectations, then you likely have more promoters than detractors.
 That’s a great situation and one you can leverage.
-Promoters are a tremendous asset to grow your business.
+Promoters are a tremendous asset to grow a business.
 Word-of-mouth and referral marketing continue to be the most effective and least expensive.
 If you have a client that’s providing positive feedback, DO NOT let those kind words go to waste!

-Three Steps to Activating a Promoter
+Three Steps to Activating Promoters

-When you receive a referral, focus on over-delivering.
-When you do, you ensure the new client and the promoter are both pleased with the outcome.
+When you close business with a referral, focus on over-delivering.
+When you do, the new client and the promoter are both pleased with the outcome.
 By providing a great experience, you chances of obtaining additional referrals from both clients increases.
 This practice expands your business rapidly in the most efficient and effective way.